Realtime Transport Layer

 session.transport.on('*', (event) => { // JSON parsed version of the event received on the connection});

-Section titled “Option 2 — Only using the transport layer”If you don’t need automatic tool execution, guardrails, etc. you can also use the transport layer as a “thin” client that just manages connection and interruptions.
+Section titled “Option 2 - Only using the transport layer”If you do not need automatic tool execution, guardrails, or local history management, you can also use the transport layer as a “thin” client that just manages connection and interruptions.

 import { OpenAIRealtimeWebRTC } from '@openai/agents/realtime';